Viola da Gamba Alla Bastarda 62cm Corpus

 Lyra da Braccio after Giovanni Maria Brescia

 A project to build a Lyra da Braccio after the famous instrument of Giovanni Maria is forthcoming, however delayed due to current commissions.
 While the original instrument has a body length of 38.7cm, I would be excited about the possibility and resonance of an instrument with a much larger corpus as in the iconography below.
 This would be an unfretted instrument, with special care allotted to the arc to the bridge thus allowing triple and quadruple stops to be played chordally.
-Please contact me for a dialogue should you have interest, work may begin in any case during the Autumn of 2018 in Vienna.
+Please contact me for a dialogue should you have interest.